Order of the Arrow: Membership

-Elections
+Youth elections

-Registered members of Scouting America must meet a set of requirements before they are placed on the ballot for their unit's election.
-They must have camped for fifteen nights, be recommended by the unit leader and (for youth) hold the rank of First Class or higher.
+Registered youth members (under 21 years) of Scouting America must meet a set of requirements before they are placed on the ballot for their unit's election.
+They must have camped for fifteen nights (with five nights from a camping trip of at least five nights) within the last two years, must be approved by the unit leader, and must hold at least the Scouts BSA rank of First Class, Venturing rank of Discovery, or the Sea Scout rank of Ordinary.
 Once the requirements are met, potential youth Arrowmen are placed on their unit's ballot.
 The election is then held, with all youth members of the troop voting in secret for scouts who they deem worthy of membership in the OA.
-Adults who meet the membership requirements must be nominated by the unit committee and approved by the lodge adult selection committee.
+Units may only elect youth Scouts once per year.

 Elections to the Order of the Arrow have occasionally been compared to popularity contests.
 The organization's chairman acknowledged in 2011 that elections were a challenge, and that steps had been taken for adult leaders to make a greater effort to convey the serious nature of OA membership to members of the troop.
 OA troop representatives who organize an election are asked to read the following statement to the unit:

 An Order of the Arrow election is not a popularity contest.
 We ask you not to vote for a Scout just because they are your friend, or because they are a good athlete, or because they are older.
 We ask you to vote for those you believe are best at following the Scout Oath and Law.

+Adult nominations

+For registered adult Scouters (21 years or older) to be considered for OA membership, they must be nominated by the unit committee for approval by the lodge's adult selection committee.
+The number of adults nominated can be at most two-thirds of the number of youth on the ballot for that unit’s election.
+Similar to youth elections, units may only nominate adult Scouters once per year.